 Why Android Car Stereo?

-Android headunits are so popular because the Android operating system is open source – free to be modified by anyone and everyone.
+Android headunits are so popular because the Android operating system is open source – free to be modified by anyone.
 You can use Android for your project, if you like, to do whatever you like.
 The Google apps belong to Google, but the Android operating system is for everyone.

 Why no Apple Car Stereo?

-The iOS by Apple is owned by Apple and is a closely guarded secret.
+Apple owns iOS, and its code is a closely guarded secret.
 There are no legitimate versions of iOS that you can compile yourself to run on any old hardware.
 The complete secrecy and lack of availability of the Apple operating system mean it can’t be used by anyone other than Apple.

 This means no Chinese mass-produced Apple Car Radios for all those iPhone users.
 But there is a workaround to the problem.